Previous: Chapter Eleven: Mérida

 The ride back to the Perrera-Perezes took much longer than on the way down.
 The couple were proud to point out its hand-built features, from the satellite-grade solar panels on its awning to upcycled electric wheelchair motors geared to every driving wheel.
 Gaby also told the incredulous Rocket Ranchers the origins of the miraculous system of light rail threaded throughout the inhabited parts of Yucatán.

-But even after a century, hundreds of kilometers of rail still remained, crisscrossed here and there with the modern rail ring surrounding the peninsula.
+Even after a century, however, hundreds of kilometers of rail, from the old plantations, remained, crisscrossed here and there with the modern rail ring surrounding the peninsula.
 Some of the network remained in semi-commercial passenger and light cargo service operated by local village concerns.

 “So,” said Gaby, as the tram pulled into their backyard siding.
 “The name Feliz said he couldn’t make out.”